RBSC/Carnivore2/BIOSes/readme_bioses.txt

 English translation of FMPAC BIOS ROM v1.10: by 232, Max Iwamoto and GDX

-IMPORTANT!
-If any of your CF cards or SD-to-CF adapters no longer work with Carnivore2, try to replace the IDE bios with an earlier version.
-Rename BIDECMFC.ALPHA to BIDECMFC.BIN and write the IDE BIOS into Carnivore2 with the C2MAN or C2MAN40 utility.
+If any of your CF cards or SD-to-CF adapters no longer work with Carnivore2, try to replace the IDE bios with an alternative version.
+To do this, rename BIDECMFC.ALT into BIDECMFC.BIN and write the IDE BIOS into Carnivore2 with the C2MAN or C2MAN40 utility.

 See the readme.txt file for more info.